luzheng-collab/CIS5810-Lung-Tumor-Segmentation/README.md

 ## Pipeline

-All models are trained on uniformly preprocessed CT volumes:
+All models are trained with preprocessed CT volumes with:

 1. **Intensity normalization**
 2. **Resampling** to common voxel spacing